nikhilbedi/Gotham-City/README.md

 When you click on a building, the screen zooms in and gets replaced with the GUI and animation of that building.
 There is a small black box on the top left of each zoomed in building view that can be clicked to return to the city view.

+Our character that moves around is batman.
+We underlayed fillRect behind the batman characters to distinguish the roles and customers from the robots.

 When a person is added you can set the amount of money they have using a slider on the pop up menu.
 The minimum amount of money a person can start with is $250 and the maximum is $1000.